Convergence rate analysis and improved iterations for numerical radius computation: Introduction

 One perspective is given by the \emph{field of values} (\emph{numerical range}) of $A$, \beq \fovA \coloneqq \{ x^* A x : x \in \C^n, \|x\| = 1\}. \eeq Consider the maximum of the moduli of points in $\fovA$, \ie the \emph{numerical radius} \beq \numr \coloneqq \max \{ | z | : z \in \fovA\}. \eeq It is known that $\tfrac{1}{2}\|A\| \leq r(A) \leq \|A\|$; see \cite[p.~44]{HorJ91}.
 Combining the lower bound with the power inequality $r(A^k) \leq (r(A))^k$ \cite{Ber65,Pea66} yields \beq \| A^k \| \leq 2 (\numr)^k. \eeq As $2(\numr)^k \leq \|A\|^k$ if and only if $\numr \leq \sqrt[k]{0.5} \|A\|$, and $\numr \leq \|A\|$ always holds, it follows that $2(\numr)^k$ is often a tighter upper bound for $\|A^k\|$ than $\|A\|^k$ is, and so the numerical radius can be useful in estimating the transient behavior of \eqref{eq:ode_disc}.\footnote{Per \cite{TreE05}, the \emph{pseudospectral radius} and the \emph{Kreiss constant} \cite{Kre62} also give information on the trajectory of~\eqref{eq:ode_disc}.
 For computing these quantities, see \cite{MenO05,BenM19} and \cite{Mit20a,Mit21}.}

-The concept of the numerical radius dates to at least 1961 (see \cite[p.~1005]{LewO20}), but methods to compute it seem to have only first appeared in the 1990s.
+The concept of the numerical radius dates to at least 1961; see \cite[p.~1005]{LewO20}.
+In~1978, Johnson noted that $\numr$ could be computed via his cutting-plane technique to approximate~$\fovA$, but that a modified algorithm would likely be more efficient~\cite[Remark~3]{Joh78}.
+Such geometric approaches estimate~$\fovA$ (or $\numr$) by computing a number of supporting hyperplanes to sufficiently approximate the boundary of $\fovA$ (or regions of it); supporting hyperplanes are computed using the much earlier Bendixson-Hirsch theorem~\cite{Ben02a} and fundamental results of Kippenhahn~\cite{Kip51}.
+Results related to computing $\numr$ also appeared in the 1990s.
 Mathias showed that~$\numr$ can be obtained by solving a semidefinite program~\cite{Mat93}, but doing so is expensive.
-Much faster algorithms were then proposed by He and Watson \cite{Wat96,HeW97}, but these methods may not converge to $\numr$.
-In 2005, Mengi and Overton gave a fast globally convergent method to compute $\numr$~\cite{MenO05} by combining an idea of He and Watson \cite{HeW97} with the level-set approach of Boyd, Balakrishnan, Bruinsma, and Steinbuch (BBBS) \cite{BoyB90,BruS90} for computing the $\Hinf$ norm.
-While Mengi and Overton observed that their method converged quadratically, this was only later proved in 2012 by G\"urb\"uzbalaban in his PhD thesis~\cite[section~3.4]{Gur12}.
+Much faster algorithms were then proposed by He and Watson~\cite{Wat96,HeW97}, but these methods may not converge to $\numr$.

-In 2009, Uhlig proposed a geometric approach to computing $\numr$~\cite{Uhl09}.\footnote{In this same paper~ \cite[section~3]{Uhl09}, Uhlig also discussed how Chebfun~\cite{DriHT14} can be used to reliably compute~$\numr$ with just a few lines of \matlab, but that it is generally orders of magnitude slower than either his method or the one of Mengi and Overton; see also~\cite{GreO18}.} Uhlig's method is based on Johnson's cutting-plane technique for approximating $\fovA$ \cite{Joh78}, which itself stems from the much earlier Bendixson-Hirsch theorem \cite{Ben02a} and fundamental results of Kippenhahn \cite{Kip51}.
-In \cite[Remark~3]{Joh78}, Johnson observed that while his $\fovA$ boundary method could be adapted to compute $\numr$, a modified version might be more efficient.
-These geometric approaches all work by computing a number of supporting hyperplanes to sufficiently approximate the boundary of $\fovA$ or a region of it where $\numr$ is attained.